Trump makes ready for his attack on Mueller

 Boston Globe: “US House Speaker Paul D. Ryan pitched the outlines of his tax reform package at a sneaker factory Thursday, promising congressional Republicans are more united on that issue than over their ailing health care plan.
 Addressing local business leaders and New Balance factory workers, Ryan said a simplified, streamlined tax code would goose the national economy, encouraging employers who have sent jobs overseas to bring them home.
 The Wisconsin Republican said the tax rates for all employers should come down from roughly 35 percent to closer to the average across the rest of the industrialized world of 22.5 percent.
 He said he wanted to eliminate loopholes and, for individual taxes, cut rates and consolidate deductions. … Still, contending that the current political climate offered a ‘once-in-a-generation moment,’ Ryan vowed, ‘We’re going to get this done in 2017.’”

 Under fire for opposing health bill, Mike Lee hits back - Politico: “Mike Lee hears the chorus of critics, with blame from the establishment wing of the GOP cascading on the Utah senator for being the Republican that stopped Obamacare repeal.
 And he's ready to respond.
 In an interview in his Capitol Hill office Thursday, Lee said he was willing to be the lone senator to bring down his party’s health care bill because it did not do much to stop Obamacare in its tracks.
-“I’m not being an absolutist,” he said, adding that he didn’t need 100 percent of the law to be repealed.
-“I’m a little frustrated by some who are eager and willing to call me out for saying this doesn’t go far enough in doing what we promised to do for seven years.”
+‘I’m not being an absolutist,’ he said, adding that he didn’t need 100 percent of the law to be repealed.
+‘I’m a little frustrated by some who are eager and willing to call me out for saying this doesn’t go far enough in doing what we promised to do for seven years.’”

 PLAY-BY-PLAY